IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 2) How to train and deploy a CNN with the Flask web framework and Keras
 3) How to install and run Minishift (a locally run OpenShift cluster of one image) on your machine
 4) How to create a project in OpenShift
-5) How to create an app in OpenShift and pull the source code for application from Github
+5) How to create an app in OpenShift and pull the source code for application from GitHub

 By the end, you'll end up with a natty web app that will tell you what characters you're drawing, that'll look like this: